-We will use Stochastic Gradient Descent (SGD) to solve or train our deep network.
+We will use Stochastic Gradient Descent (SGD) to solve/train our deep network.

 '''

 exp_dir = "snapshots"

+method = SGD()

-params = SolverParameters(max_iter=10000, regu_coef=0.0005,
+params = make_solver_parameters(method, max_iter=10000, regu_coef=0.0005,

 mom_policy=MomPolicy.Fixed(0.9),

 lr_policy=LRPolicy.Inv(0.01, 0.0001, 0.75),

 load_from=exp_dir)

-solver = SGD(params)
+solver = Solver(method, params)

 '''

-The behavior of the solver is specified in the following parameters max_iter Max number of iterations the solver will run to train the network.
+The behavior of the solver is specified by the following parameters:

+max\iter Max number of iterations the solver will run to train the network.

-- regu_coef Regularization coefficient.
+- regu\coef Regularization coefficient.
 By default, both the convolution layer and the inner product layer have L2 regularizers for their weights (and no regularization for bias).
 Those regularizations could be customized for each layer individually.
-The parameter here is just a global scaling factor for all the local regularization coefficients if any. - mom_policy This specifies the policy of setting the momentum during training.
-Here we are using a policy that simply uses a fixed momentum of 0.9 all the time.
-See the Caffe document for rules of thumb for setting the learning rate and momentum. - lr_policy The learning rate policy.
+The parameter here is a global scaling factor for all the local regularization coefficients. - mom\policy This specifies the momentum policy used during training.
+Here we are using a fixed momentum policy of 0.9 throughout training.
+See the Caffe document for rules of thumb for setting the learning rate and momentum. - lr\policy The learning rate policy.
 In this example, we are using the Inv policy with gamma = 0.001 and power = 0.75.
-This policy will gradually shrink the learning rate, by setting it to base_lr $(1 + \text{gamma iter})^{-\text{power}}$. - load_from This could be a file of a saved model or a directory.
+This policy will gradually shrink the learning rate, by setting it to base\lr \ $(1 + \text{gamma iter})^{-\text{power}}$ . - load\from This can be a saved model file or a directory.
 For the latter case, the latest saved model snapshot will be loaded automatically before the solver loop starts.
 We will see in a minute how to configure the solver to save snapshots automatically during training.

-This is useful to recover from a crash, to continue training with a larger max_iter or to perform fine tuning on some pre-trained models.
+This is useful to recover from a crash, to continue training with a larger max\iter or to perform fine tuning on some pre-trained models.